Karenahv/karenahv/README.md

 ### Hi there 👋
 ### Welcome to My Git.

-I am Industrial Engineer, project manager and full-stack developer mostly in Javascript and Javascript frameworks.
+I am full-stack developer, Industrial Engineer and project manager.
 My focus is always the best secure, reliable, and with good user experience websites.

 When I build websites I use React or Next  with Ant Design.
 I try to use strapi for backend or Node or Django.

-- 🔭 I’m currently working on a platform called Grovity to connect mentors with companies.
+- 🔭 I’m currently working as  a WEB UI DEVELOPER at Globant.
 - 🌱 I’m currently learning Golang, machine learning and python frameworks.
 - 👯 I’m looking to collaborate with other passionate developers